ayjab/wgan_mnist/README.md

 The Wasserstein Generative Adversarial Network (WGAN) is a variant of generative adversarial network (GAN).
 The aim of GANs is to learn how to generate new data that looks similar to the training set.
 WAGNs use the 1-Wasserstein distance as an alternative to the Jensen-Shannon divergence implemented in traditional GANs.
-The original GAN method is based on the GAN game, a zero-sum game with 2 players: generator and discriminator.
+The original GAN method is based on the GAN game, a zero-sum game with 2 players: generator and discriminator. <br>
+For additional details, you can refer to several important articles in the appendix.

 ### Usage
 ```